RichardFreedman/Encoding_Music/01_Tutorials/01_Notebook_Introduction_Quarto.md

 ![alt text](<images/em_10_term.png>)

-* At the `command prompt`, type the folliwing text (edited to match the name of your notebook!)
+* At the `command prompt`, type the following text (edited to match the name of your notebook!)

 `jupyter-hc_test@encodingmusic:~$ quarto render My_Notebook.ipynb`